 I've put together a round up of resources and activities for kids to celebrate this special day.
 Whether you only have little kids, home school, or just want to add some fun (or even new traditions) to your home, I hope you find something helpful here.
 I opened a lot of tabs to find and share only the best resources - many of the things I found on Pinterest were no longer available or really misleading!

 Some links in this post are affiliate links.
 You can read our full disclosure policy here.
-The giveaway is in no way sponsored.

 Books on the Reformation or Reformers

 If you've been around this site before, you know I love children's books.
 So, I would obviously start here!
 Grab one or two of these - put them in a basket (with maybe a few others you already have) and then read them at meals, snacks, whenever!

 Reformation ABCs: The People, Places, and Things of the Reformation―from A to Z by Stephen J. Nichols (pictured above) - From the Publisher, "Reformation ABCs is a fun way for kids to learn about the places, things, events, people, books, and ideas that shaped this pivotal time in church history.
 Through whimsical illustrations and engaging storytelling, this book teaches kids that even though the Reformation occurred five hundred years ago, it isn't just about people and places in the past.
 The Reformers' fight to reclaim the gospel is still relevant today."

 Even though the title has "ABC's" in it - this isn't a simple book - to be an independent reader, I would say your child should probably be reading at a third grade level.
 However, all my kids (2, 4, and 6) really enjoy when I read it.
 It is extremely well done and I've learned things too!
 It's an easy way to learn church history.
 We really like this book at our house!